Signed Call™ Android SDK for P2P Calls

 The Push Primer is a local In-App notification that educates users about the context of the notifications before requesting the notification permission.

-To initialize the Signed Call Android SDK for Android 13 and above, you can enable the Push Primer using either of the following:
+To initialize the Signed Call Android SDK for Android 13 and above, enable the Push Primer using either of the following:

 Enable Push Primer via CleverTap Android SDK